tejaswinii16/Passenger-and-Cargo-Load-Factor-Analysis---IndiGo-2023/README.md

 # Project Structure
 The repository is structured as follows:

-data/: Contains the raw and processed datasets used in the analysis. scripts/: Includes Python scripts for data cleaning, preparation, and analysis. visualizations/: Holds generated plots and charts that visualize the findings.
+a. data/: Contains the raw and processed datasets used in the analysis.
+b. ipynb file/: Includes Python scripts for data cleaning, preparation, and analysis.
+c. visualizations/: Holds generated plots and charts that visualize the findings.